On the symmetry behind duality: Acknowledgments

 \section{Acknowledgments}

 The first author would like to thank Drew Moshier for a helpful discussion in the early stages of this project.
 We are grateful also to Guram Bezhanishvili, Mai Gehrke and Alexander Kurz for their help on parts of this work.
+Finally, we thank the referee for their suggestions.

 \textit{Funding.} This work was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (grant number EP/Y015029/1, Project ``DCPOS'').
 The ``Horizon Europe guarantee'' scheme provides funding to researchers and innovators who were unable to receive their Horizon Europe funding (in this case, for a Marie Skłodowska-Curie Actions (MSCA) grant) while the UK was in the process of associating. \endgroup \makeatother